kununu/testing-bundle/README.md

 ## Configuration

-Create the file `kununu_testing.yaml` inside `config/packages/test/`.
+Create a file named `kununu_testing.yaml` inside `config/packages/test/`.
-The configuration options of the bundle heavily depend on the fixture type.
+The configuration options of the bundle heavily depend on the fixture types.
 Check out the [Load Fixtures](#Load-Fixtures) section where you can find more options.

 **Tip**
 If you are using the bundle on more than one environment, for example *dev* and *test*, and the configuration options are exactly the same you can import the `kununu_testing.yaml` like bellow in order to not duplicate the configurations.